josephclampett-education/PML-FariaModel/Data.md

 # 2025-08-20/58
 Using well topography, no corral and setting N = 1 at r = 0.45 mm.
 Sweeping phase and memory.

+# 2025-08-20/59
+Special branch - testing arrested bouncers to check wavefield slope

+# 2025-08-20/60
+Using well topography, no corral and setting N = 10 at r = 0.36 mm.
+Sweeping h1 and memory.
+We intentionally picked unusually high h1 values to see if we can convince the slow 1.3pi droplets to leave the middle.

+# 2025-08-24/61
+Copy of 56 - sending r = 0.36 mm droplet to top boundary and plotting video.
+Now trying for doubled time resolution.

+# 2025-08-24/62
+Copy of 58 - sending r = 0.45 mm droplet to top boundary and plotting video.
+Now trying for doubled time resolution.

+# 2025-08-24/63
+Free walking + collisions.
+98% memory, fixed corral size, phase.
+No sweeping.